-POSTDOCTORAL POSITION: The Gu Lab seeks to train a postdoctoral fellow interested in new minimally invasive approaches for molecular diagnostics.
+POSTDOCTORAL POSITION: The Gu Lab seeks to train a postdoctoral fellow interested in new minimally invasive approaches for molecular diagnostics with a specific focus on methylation profiling of large datasets.
 The ideal candidate will have a sufficient quantitative and computational background to analyze sequencing and high dimensionality data.
-Expertise with methylome datasets, next-generation sequencing, assay automation, molecular experimental techniques, and biostatistics will be helpful.
+Expertise with genome-wide methylation datasets, next-generation sequencing, related molecular experimental techniques, and biostatistics will be helpful.
 The candidate will have the chance to gain experience within molecular diagnostics, emphasizing ‘liquid biopsy’ cell-free DNA biomarkers, and next-generation sequencing wet and dry lab techniques.
-Past applications have historically been related to cancer, prenatal, and infectious disease, but are not limited to these areas.

 The Gu Lab is a multidisciplinary team that focuses on developing and translating new molecular technologies to advance less invasive and early diagnostics.
 We are funded by NIH, Burroughs-Wellcome, and the Stanford Department of Pathology.
 The lab is in the same building and is closely affiliated with the clinical Molecular Genetic Pathology and Clinical Genomics Laboratories.
 Dr. Gu is a board-certified Molecular Pathologist in these laboratories.
-Collectively, we carry the most updated next-generation sequencers, automation, and a large bank of biospecimens to develop and trial cutting-edge diagnostic technologies.
+We use Novaseq, automation, and a large bank of biospecimens to develop cutting-edge diagnostic technologies and perform studies.

 For more information, please visit: cfna.stanford.edu